work-matwell/FD3_PetrovskiyEvgeniy/README.md

 # FD3-HOMEWORK
 # Petrovskiy Evgeniy
-Developement with React and Angular course homework
+Developement with React and Angular